mosop/optarg/README.md

 # optarg

-Yet another library for parsing command-line options and arguments, written in the Crystal language.
+Yet another Crystal library for parsing command-line options and arguments.

 optarg is good enough for parsing options.
 However there's no feature for formatting help, subcommands... etc. If you prefer a more feature-rich library, try [cli](https://github.com/mosop/cli).